hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `service_mesh_profile` - (Optional) A `service_mesh_profile` block as defined below.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AzureServiceMeshPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#register-the-azureservicemeshpreview-feature-flag) for more information.

 * `workload_autoscaler_profile` - (Optional) A `workload_autoscaler_profile` block defined below.

 * `workload_identity_enabled` - (Optional) Specifies whether Azure AD Workload Identity should be enabled for the Cluster.
 Defaults to `false`.